ctb/titus-blog/src/2016-what-is-open-science.rst

      The release of this data took a privately funded institute.
 It could not have come from a publicly-funded scientist.
-It is a striking case-study in how modern science is worryingly broken, because it prioritises private achievement over the public good.
+It is a striking case-study in how modern science is worryingly broken, because it prioritizes private achievement over the public good.

 * `In defense of extreme openness <https://speakerdeck.com/jakevdp/in-defense-of-extreme-openness>`__, a presentation by Jake VanderPlas.